-- When Covered Health Services are received from Network health care providers, Eligible Expenses are our contracted fee(s) with that provider. - When Covered Health Services are received from Non-Network health care providers but approved by the Plan to be covered at the Network Benefit level, Eligible Expenses are based on a percentage of Medicare reference-based pricing, unless a lower amount is negotiated by the Plan. - When Covered Health Services are received from Non-Network health care provider because of an emergent/urgent condition, Eligible Expenses are based on the greater of: - The median Network rate. - The usual customary and reasonable rate. - The Medicare rate. - Non-Network Eligible Expenses are determined based on the lesser of the following:
+- When Covered Health Services are received from Network health care providers, Eligible Expenses are our contracted fee(s) with that provider. - When Covered Health Services are received from Non-Network health care providers but approved by the Plan to be covered at the Network Benefit level, Eligible Expenses are based on a percentage of Medicare reference-based pricing, upless a lower amount is possibled by the Plan. - unless a lower amount is negotiated by the Plan.

+When Covered Health Services are received from Non-Network health care provider because of an emergent/urgent condition, Eligible Expenses are based on the greater of:

+- The median Network rate.

+- The usual customary and reasonable rate.

+- The Medicare rate.

+- Non-Network Eligible Expenses are determined based on the lesser of the following: